 In evaporative cooling products, cooling is accomplished by evaporating a small portion of the recirculating water as it flows through the unit.
-As the water evaporates, the dissolved solids, originally present in the water, remain behind and if not controlled, the concentration of dissolved solids will increase rapidly.
-This can lead to corrosion, scale, or biological fouling which may negatively affect heat transfer as well as the longevity of system components.
-A water treatment program must control the following situations:
+As the water evaporates, the dissolved solids originally present in the water remain behind and if not controlled, the concentration of dissolved solids will increase rapidly.
+This can lead to corrosion, scale or biological fouling which may negatively affect heat transfer as well as the longevity of system components.

-- Corrosion Red rust on steel components and white rust on galvanized surfaces may affect the longevity of system components. - Scale Formation Scale not only reduces heat transfer and system efficiency, but also may lead to under deposit corrosion.
+- Corrosion Red rust on steel components and white rust on galvanized surfaces may affect the longevity of system components. - Scale Formation Scale, typically a calcium or magnesium based build-up, not only reduces heat transfer and system efficiency, but also may lead to under deposit corrosion.
 If scale is not controlled, it may continue building on critical components such as the fill and severely impact thermal performance. - Biological Fouling Slime and algae formations may reduce heat transfer, promote corrosion, and harbor pathogens such as Legionella.